ProseMirror/website/pages/docs/guides/transform/index.md

 create a new version of a document and just put that into the editor?

 There are several reasons.
 One is code clarity.
-Immutable data structures really do lead to cleaner code.
+Immutable data structures really do lead to simpler code.
 But the main thing the transform system does is to leave a _trail_ of updates, in the form of values that represent the individual steps taken to go from an old version of the document to a new one.